devashish-gupta/Tranquil/README.md

 !["bg"](/assets/bg.png)

 ### *How To Download:*
 Find the releases section on right, on the [**main repository page**](https://github.com/devashish-gupta/Tranquil) for Tranquil or directly click [**here**](https://github.com/devashish-gupta/Tranquil/releases).
-Click on the latest release and download the ZIP file containing the VST3 plugin.
+Go to the latest release and download the ZIP file containing the VST3 plugin.
+You may also download the high-dpi experimental version of Tranquil.

 ### *Installation*:
 Tranquil is a 64-bit VST3 plugin.
 Thus, it needs to be in a specific location within the system to be detected by your DAW unlike a VST2 plugins which can be detected from any sensible location within the system.
 Follow the steps written below for a successful installation.